 The right to own guns is an interesting aspect of the legal system, and many governments believe that their citizens should own guns for protection purposes.
 Currently, over 175 nations allow their citizens to own firearms, but only three constitutions in the world still include the right to own a gun, and these are the United States, Mexico, and Guatemala.
 Other than the United States, the other two constitutions have specific restrictive conditions on gun ownership.
 Private citizens own guns for protection purposes, hunting, and some use them for target practice.

-The United States has the highest Gun Ownership rate with about 101 guns per hundred Americans, almost double that of the second country on the list.
+The United States has the highest gun ownership rate with about 101 guns per hundred Americans, almost double that of the second country on the list.
 The United States has several federal gun laws which regulate the possession, manufacturing, transferring, and destruction of ammunition and firearms.
 Other than the federal gun laws, each state has its guns controlling statutes.
-The constitution protects the right to own a gun; however, the numerous mass shooting incidents in the country has resulted in the public outcry against the lack of restrictions in the country’s gun laws.
-Each state has their rules regarding who can own a gun while others permit a background check before issuing license.
-There is a controversy over the class of people who should own a gun.
-Convicted felons, individuals on the federal’s no-fly list, and people with violent or severe mental illnesses are not allowed to own firearms.
+The constitution protects the right to own a gun, however, the numerous mass shooting incidents in the country have resulted in the public outcry against the lack of restrictions in the country’s gun laws.
+Each state has its own rules regarding who can own a gun with some requiring a background check before issuing a license.
+There is also controversy over the class of people who should own a gun; convicted felons, individuals on the federal’s no-fly list, and people with violent or severe mental illnesses are not allowed to own firearms.

 Yemen has the third highest gun ownership rate in the world with a rate of 54.8 guns per a hundred people.
 In Yemen, the law permits individuals to own handguns, semiautomatic, and automatic weapons.
 The prime minister regulates guns in Yemen and anyone with a genuine reason provided he/she is over eighteen years old can get a license to carry a weapon.
-Before acquiring a firearm, each person must pass the background check which considers your addictions, mental health, and criminal history.
-The law does not state whether a person with family violence history should be given or denied a gun license.
-Applicants are not required to undergo any theoretical or practical training on firearm safety before acquiring the license.
+Before acquiring a firearm, each person must pass a background check which considers addictions, mental health, and criminal history.
+The law does not state whether a person with a history of family violence should be given or denied a gun license.
+Applicants are not required to undergo any theoretical or practical training on firearm safety before acquiring a license.

 Controversies Surrounding Gun Ownership

 Gun ownership is a controversial topic.
 Gun control advocates point to the many public and school shootings that have resulted in mass casualties over the past several years.
 As much as guns offer protections to owners, without control and regulations many people can end up misusing their weapons.
-Most states like Chicago have strict gun laws, but they still experience the highest death rates by firearms, and it’s believed that most of the guns in these incidences were purchased from other states, advocating a need for a nationalized control.
+Many US states have strict gun laws but still experience high death rates by firearms and it’s believed that most of the guns in these incidences were purchased from other states, advocating a need for a nationalized control.
 Gun owners argue that strict regulations will only benefit criminals who will attack unarmed people.